Pisanosaurus: Description

 Based on the known fossil elements from a partial skeleton, Pisanosaurus was a small, lightly built dinosauriform, reaching 1–1.3 m in length and 2 kg in body mass.
 These estimates vary due to the incompleteness of the holotype specimen PVL 2577.
 The orientation of the pubis is uncertain, with some skeletal reconstructions having it projecting down and forward (the propubic condition) similar to that of the majority of saurischian dinosaurs.

 According to a redescription by José Bonaparte in 1976, Pisanosaurus has some distinctive characteristics.
 The acetabulum (hip socket) is open.
 The peduncles of the ilium are short, resulting in a low and axially elongated acetabulum.
 The upper region of the ischium is wide, larger than that of the pubic bone.
 The metacarpals of the hand are apparently elongated, measuring about fifteen millimeters.

 Classification

 Pisanosaurus is the type genus of the Pisanosauridae, a family erected by Casamiquela in the same paper which named Pisanosaurus.
-The family Pisanosauridae has fallen into disuse; a 1976 study considered the group synonymous with the already named Heterodontosauridae, though this is not followed by more recent studies.
+The family Pisanosauridae has fallen into disuse; a 1976 study considered the group synonymous with the already named Heterodontosauridae, though this is not followed by more recent studies; Reid, Fonseca & Madzia (2026) used Pisanosauridae when evaluating the history of ornithischian clade names and their synonymy.

 The exact classification of Pisanosaurus has been the topic of debate by scientists for over 40 years; until 2017, the consensus was that Pisanosaurus is the oldest known ornithischian, part of a diverse group of dinosaurs which lived during nearly the entire span of the Mesozoic Era.
 More recently, some authors have begun to consider it a non-dinosaurian silesaurid, though this hypothesis has not reached a consensus either.